bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 - New Business
     - Partner roadmap – status; who should own
     - How are folks feeling about the long-term planning process; purpose
+    - Names Request Release and NRO decommission scheduled for the end of July

 ----
 June 18, 2021